Cambridge Film Festival: History

+The birth of CFF - 1970s

 1977

-In 1977 the first Festival set the pattern for innovation, diversity and the emphasis on world cinema, with screenings of Kurosawa's DODESKA-DEN, Visconti's CONVERSATION PIECE and Rosi's ILLUSTRIOUS CORPSES.
+In 1977 the first Festival set the pattern, with screenings of Kurosawa's Dodes'ka-den, Visconti's Conversation Piece and Rosi's Illustrious Corpses.

-Originally based at the single-screen Arts Cinema in Cambridge city centre's Market Passage, the Festival was originally conceived with a two-fold purpose: as a means of screening current international cinema; and to rediscover important but neglected film-makers and their films, which were either out of distribution or unseen for many years.
+Originally based at the single-screen Arts Cinema in Cambridge city centre's Market Passage, the Festival was originally conceived with a two-fold purpose: as a means of screening current international Cinema and to rediscover important but neglected filmmakers and their films, which were either out of distribution or unseen for many years.

 1978

 The second Cambridge Film Festival in 1978 hosted the UK Premiere of The Chess Players.
 It was the centrepiece of a Satyajit Ray retrospective and marks the establishment of the Retrospective Strand.
-The programme also included Rudolph's WELCOME TO LA, Jarman's JUBILEE and HARLAN COUNTY, USA.
+The programme also included Rudolph's Welcome to L.A., Jarman's Jubilee and Harlan County, USA.

 1979

 The third Cambridge Film Festival in 1979 included the premieres of Ingmar Bergman's Autumn Sonata, Herzog's Nosferatu and Altman's A Wedding.
 1979 also featured a retrospective on the Polish filmmaker Andrzej Wajda.